Three rates of convergence or separation via U-statistics in a dependent framework

 Quantitative errors bounds can be given assuming that the $L_\infty$-metric entropy (l.h.s of the next equation) satisfies

-where $\theta$ is an exponent, depending on the dimension of state space~$E$ and the regularity of hypotheses of~$\mathcal H$, that can be computed in some situations (Lipschitz function, higher order smoothness classes, see \cite[Chapter~5.1]{wainwright2019high} for instance).
-In this case, Theorem~\ref{pairwise-thm1:regret} made this statement rigorous (cf. Eq.\eqref{regret-bound1}).
+where $\theta>0$ is an exponent, depending on the dimension of state space~$E$ and the regularity of hypotheses of~$\mathcal H$, that can be computed in some situations (Lipschitz function, higher order smoothness classes, see \cite[Chapter~5.1]{wainwright2019high} for instance).
+Theorem~\ref{pairwise-thm1:regret} made this statement rigorous (cf. Eq.\eqref{regret-bound1}).

 As previously mentioned, online learning algorithms are often studied through the lens of {\it regret}.
 The definition of a regret bound in our context is provided in Definition~\ref{def:regret-bound}. \begin{definition} An online learning algorithm will be said to have a regret bound~$\mathfrak R_n$ if it presents an ensemble $h_1,\dots , h_{n-1}$ such that